Camel (chess): Usage and value as a component

 As a component of other pieces, the camel has about the same value as a knight (both pieces can move to at most eight squares).
 The camel plus ferz compound is used in Omega Chess, where it is called a wizard, and the camel plus king compound is used in Paulovits's Game, where it is called a general.

 Its long move carries the danger of unstoppable attacks in the opening and of capturing winning large amounts of material.
-For example, if a camel plus wazir compound (LW in Betza's funny notation) replaces White's queenside rook, then White can immediately win material with 1.(LW)b4, threatening 2.(LW)e5 to win the black queen and 2.(LW)b5 to win the black rook on a8; the threats cannot both be parried.
+For example, if a camel plus wazir compound (CW in Betza's funny notation) replaces White's queenside rook, then White can immediately win material with 1.(CW)b4, threatening 2.(CW)e5 to win the black queen and 2.(CW)b5 to win the black rook on a8; the threats cannot both be parried.